-You have the right to vote if you are a shareholder of the Corporation.
+You have the right to vote if you are a shareholder of the Company.
 Shareholders are encouraged to vote by proxy.
-To ensure your vote is counted, your proxy must be received by 2.00 PM (EST) on June 15, 2023.
+To ensure your vote is counted, your proxy must be received by 12.00 PM (EDT) on June 10, 2025.

-The Management Information Circular (the "Circular") has been prepared to help you make an informed decision on the matters to be voted on at the Meeting.
+The Circular has been prepared to help you make an informed decision on the matters to be voted on at the Meeting.
 Please review the Circular carefully before voting.

-Shareholders are encouraged to complete, date, sign, and return the enclosed Proxy in accordance with the instructions set out in the Proxy and the Circular.
+Shareholders are encouraged to complete, date, sign, and return the enclosed Form of Proxy in accordance with the instructions set out in the Form of Proxy and the Circular.

-DATED at Toronto, Canada as of May 1, 2023
+DATED at Toronto, Canada as of April 28, 2025.

-BY ORDER OF THE BOARD OF DIRECTORS
+BY ORDER OF THE BOARD OF DIRECTORS,

-(signed) John F. Kearney
+"John F. Kearney"

-John F. Kearney Chairman
+John F. Kearney, Chairman